sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 For VLAN range creation, VLAN existence for each VLAN identifier is checked in CONFIG_DB through GET operation prior to invoking SET operation.
 If few VLANs are already created and 'range create' command issued involves such VLANs, a message of severity 'info' is logged and rest of the VLANs are created.

 For VLAN range deletion, GET operation is performed for each member in the VLAN on VLAN_MEMBER table and then is deleted from the table.
 Upon removing all the members from a VLAN, VLAN is deleted through a single SET operation on the database.
-If a VLAN being deleted has members, a message of severity 'warning' is logged and the VLAN is deleted.
 If a non-existent VLAN is part of the range command, a warning message is logged, but processing continues for the rest of the VLANs.

 For VLAN member range creation and deletion, GET and SET operations are performed on VLAN and VLAN_MEMBER tables in CONFIG_DB.